metaplex-foundation/docs/docs/03-developer-tools/00-sugar/01-overview/01-installation.md

 bash <(curl -sSf https://sugar.metaplex.com/install.sh)
 ```

 This will install the binary to your machine and add it to your PATH.
+You will be asked which version you want to use.
+V1.x is for Candy Machine v2, V2.x is for Candy Machine v3.
+We recommend to use the latest version.

 </TabItem>